Study Abroad? Top 20 Need-To-Knows To Travel Smart

 - Having a local bank account is a good way to avoid foreign currency exchanges and makes it easier for you to pay your bills.

-- Check with your home country branch whether they have services in the place where you study abroad.
+- Check with your home country branch to see if they have services in the place where you study abroad.

 Passport